AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

 To live stream data from a running Basilisk simulation to Vizard make sure that the connection type is `DirectComm` and the mode is `Live Streaming`.
 When starting a Basilisk script that uses live streaming (see :ref:`scenarioBasicOrbitStream`) the socket address, which is ``tcp://localhost:5556`` by default, is shown in the terminal window.
 Copy this and paste it into the Vizard socket address text field.
 Finally press the `Start Visualization` button to begin the visualization.

-The default socket address can be overwritten using the following variables:
+The default Vizard communication can be overwritten using the following variables:

 .. code-block:: python